rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 Finally, add a dummy test - a test function that will always pass - to _test_basic_numpy.py_.
 We will remove this later.

 Without further ado, let's run our test suite!
-In our terminal, with the desired conda environment active, we navigate to the root directory of the project, which contains the `tests/` directory, and run `pytest tests/`.
+In our terminal, with the appropriate conda environment active, we navigate to the root directory of the project, which contains the `tests/` directory, and run `pytest tests/`.
 Following output should appear: